-The Catalytic Grant Awards are supported by Global Resilience Partnership (GRP) and implemented by International Centre for Climate Change and Development (ICCCAD).
+The Catalytic Grant Awards are a joint effort by Global Resilience Partnership (GRP), Climate Justice Resilience Fund (CJRF) and implemented by International Centre for Climate Change and Development (ICCCAD).
 These awards aim to provide initial seed funding to incentivize partnerships and collaborations beyond events to develop ideas fostered during CBA conference.
 Three $5000 USD grants will be awarded.

 - Increase incentives and opportunities for cross-disciplinary capacity development and ideation;

 - Strengthen global community of practice on Locally-led Adaptation (LLA) and resilience;

 - Strengthen Southern leadership in the community of practice;

 - Strengthen south-south and south-north knowledge exchange and collaboration; and actions on adaptation and resilience; and